Great Grandpa's spectacular sophomore album, Four of Arrows, was released October 25th, 2019 via Double Double Whammy.

 The songs weave through the pains of familial divisions, partnership, internal and external forgiveness, and the struggles of mental illness.
 Pat Goodwin describes “Digger” as the emotional pillar of the album.
 The lyrics allude to the titular tarot cards and set the scene for Four of Arrows — solitude and an exploration of the obsessive, neurotic and even paranoid existential questioning seen in ourselves and the characters in our lives.
 “Shouldn’t go out in the darkness” repeated over tranquil guitar, serves as the mantra of the song before it erupts into an evocative and tense outro.

 Thankfully, Great Grandpa go headfirst into the darkness and escape from the other side with their most transparent and accomplished work to date.
 Though the content remains heavy, the bright poppy arrangements of “Mono No Aware” and “Bloom” serve as an unreliable light amongst the dark.
 “Mono No Aware” a wistful ode to loss of innocence, impermanence, and more explicitly “the pathos of things” combines starry synths and polished harmonies that when paired feel like floating.
-“Bloom,” the seemingly most hopeful track on the record, shines with conversational charm and demanding hooks (“When I think about Tom Petty, and how he wrote his best songs when he was 39”), before dramatically shedding the facade to reveal it's melancholic heart in a grandiose, Phil Specter-esque outro.
+“Bloom,” the seemingly most hopeful track on the record, shines with conversational charm and demanding hooks (“When I think about Tom Petty, and how he wrote his best songs when he was 39”), before dramatically shedding the façade to reveal its melancholic heart in a grandiose, Phil Spector-esque outro.

 Leaving it to the cards, Great Grandpa used their time off to grow, and their time together to reunify.
 Their collaborative approach cultivated a musical backdrop for their shared emotions and Four of Arrows is a testament to themselves and their ability to adapt.